Union County–College Corner Joint School District: History

 Originally, West College Corner, Indiana, and College Corner, Ohio, operated separate schools.
 Upon the advice of the Indiana and Ohio Attorneys General, the two towns' school boards organized a shared College Corner Union School in September 1893.
 Unlike later interstate school districts, which were formed under interstate compacts with Congressional approval, no legislative approval was initially sought for the new school district.
 Instead, concurrent (but not joint) school boards of three members each oversaw the school and state funding was apportioned by enrollment.
 For the first school year, higher grades were held in Indiana while lower grades were held in Ohio.
 The new school building, which cost $12,000 and straddled the Indiana–Ohio state line, opened the fall of 1894.
 Union Township School later merged with College Corner Union School.

 In 1921, the College Corner Joint School District was formed to administer the school with funding from both states.
 Though the two sides shared a common superintendent, each board continued to meet separately, to satisfy an Indiana open meeting law.
 The school building was rebuilt in 1926, with the state line running through the flagpole, between the two entrances, and down the middle of the gymnasium's basketball court.

 In 1972, the Union County School Corporation was formed from school boards in Union County townships, Liberty, and West College Corner, as part of a statewide school district consolidation program.
 College Corner high school classes were moved to Union County High School in Liberty.
 In April 1988, the Ohio State Auditor and Board of Education threatened to withhold state funding for the College Corner district because it no longer offered high school instruction, but the Franklin County (Ohio) Common Pleas Court ruled in favor of the district, citing exemptions passed by the Indiana and Ohio General Assemblies in 1912.
 In 1995, a federal magistrate merged the College Corner Joint School District and Union County School Corporation into the Union County–College Corner Joint School District.

 Governance

-The board of trustees, from both states, has nine members.
+The board of trustees has nine members, with representation from both states.